How to Grow and Care for Moth Orchids (Phalaenopsis)

 If you see them, act right away.
 They can rapidly become a severe problem, and they can hide in the nooks and crannies of the bark in pots.

-These pests can cause a plant to rapidly lose flowers, turn yellow, and die.
-Quickly isolate the infested plant and grab some rubbing alcohol and cotton swabs.
+Quickly isolate the infested specimen and grab some rubbing alcohol and cotton swabs.
 Dab some alcohol on each bug.

 Disease

-A fantastic thing about Phalaenopsis is that they show good resistance to disease.
+Phalaenopsis generally shows good resistance to disease.

 If you keep them healthy with proper care, you probably won’t run into either of these ailments, but that doesn’t mean you shouldn’t be aware of potential issues.